appwrite/demos-for-functions/README.md

 For security issues, kindly email us [security@appwrite.io](mailto:security@appwrite.io) instead of posting a public issue in GitHub.

 ## Progress
-✅ = Done - You can still submit PRs with fixes or improvements. <br>
+✅ = Done - You can still submit PRs with fixes or improvements.
-⚒  = In progress - This function is currently being worked on.  <br>
+⚒  = In progress - This function is currently being worked on.
 ❌ =  Missing - This function is missing.
 Contributions are welcomed.

 | Function / Language  | Deno    | NodeJS    | PHP     | Python  | Ruby   | Dart | Dotnet    |